jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

   - That might fail with a message that contains "An error occurred while installing bson_ext"
   - If so, follow steps from https://stackoverflow.com/a/64248633, i.e.:
     - Run `cd /Users/$(whoami)/.rbenv/versions/3.1.3/lib/ruby/gems/3.1.0/gems/bson_ext-1.5.1/ext/cbson`
-    - Insert one line, near to the top of the file:
+    - Insert one line, near to the top of the file, `bson_buffer.h`:

 ```
 /* A buffer */